 What is a pilonidal abscess?

-If pilonidal sinus holes get infected they can turn into a pilonidal abscess that looks like a boil.
+If pilonidal sinus holes get infected they can turn into a pilonidal abscess (pilonidal cyst) that looks like a boil.

 Pilonidal sinus symptoms